surveyjs/survey-library/docs/get-started-angular.md

 ## Install the `survey-angular` npm Package

-The SurveyJS Library for Angular is distributed as a <a href="https://www.npmjs.com/package/survey-angular" target="_blank">survey-angular</a> npm package.
+The SurveyJS Form Library for Angular is distributed as a <a href="https://www.npmjs.com/package/survey-angular" target="_blank">survey-angular</a> npm package.
 Run the following command to install it:

 ```cmd
 npm install survey-angular --save